 \subsubsection{Slater integrals and spin-orbit coupling parameters}

-The Slater integrals and spin-orbit coupling parameters are derived by fitting the RASSCF energies and SO-RASSI energies, respectively, to the shell model described above.
+The Slater integrals and spin-orbit coupling parameters were derived by fitting, respectively, the RASSCF and SO-RASSI of isolated ions to the shell model described above.
 The calculated RASSCF and SO-RASSI energies are listed in Tables \ref{Table:LS} and \ref{Table:SO}, respectively.
-The Slater integrals $F^k(ff)$ were determined by the fitting of the RASSCF for the $f^{2,3,4}$ configurations to the electrostatic model. $F^k(fd)$, $G^{k}(fd)$, and $G^{k}(fs)$ were determined by the fit of the RASSCF data with 4 electrons in 13 orbitals to the model electrostatic model, (\ref{Eq:ELS_fNd1}) and (\ref{Eq:ELS_fNs1}).
+The Slater integrals $F^k(ff)$ were determined by the fitting of the RASSCF states for the $f^{2,3,4}$ configurations to the electrostatic model. $F^k(fd)$, $G^{k}(fd)$, and $G^{k}(fs)$ were determined by the fit of the RASSCF data with 4 electrons in 13 orbitals to the model electrostatic model, (\ref{Eq:ELS_fNd1}) and (\ref{Eq:ELS_fNs1}).
 The spin-orbit couplings were determined by fitting the SO-RASSI data to the spin-orbit Hamiltonian in the symmetrized $J$ multiplet basis, (\ref{Eq:HSOf_J}), (\ref{Eq:HSOfd_J}), (\ref{Eq:HSOfs_J}).
 The derived parameters are shown in Table \ref{Table:atom}.